atomisthq/docs/docs/automations/graphql.md

 | `setTeamPreference` | Set preference data on the team entity |
 | `setUserPreference` | Set preference data on the user entity |

-Similarly to queries, mutations can be loaded from files and executed with the `GraphClient`.
+Like queries, mutations can be loaded from files and executed with the `GraphClient`.
 Here is an example showing how to create a new channel in Slack.

-Let's start with the GraphQL file first:
+Here's the GraphQL file containing the mutation:

 ```graphql
 mutation CreateSlackChannel($name: String!) {